Have a Nice Day: A Tale of Blood and Sweatsocks: Content

 The book begins with a quick account of his WCW match with Big Van Vader on March 17, 1994, in which Foley's right ear was ripped off.
 It then goes back to 1983, when Foley was eighteen.
 From there it details his early life in college and the filming of his notorious short film "The Loved One", as well as a piece called "The Legend of Frank Foley" (Frank because a beautiful girl he had gotten a date with could not remember his real name) in which for the first time he introduced a character called "Dude Love".
 According to Foley, at the time the Dude was his vision of what he thought a man should be.
 "The Loved One" was enough to impress wrestler Dominic DeNucci, who would then train Foley to wrestle.

 From there, the book goes on to chronologically detail Foley's escapades as "Cactus Jack" on the independent wrestling circuit, as well as his very first match in what was then called the World Wrestling Federation.
 It then continues to recount his years in World Championship Wrestling, as well as those that he spent in both Japan and Extreme Championship Wrestling.
 It then goes on to describe his re-entry into the WWF, the creation of his new persona "Mankind", and the reappearance of Dude Love in the WWF.
 The book details his experience in the "Hell in a Cell" match with The Undertaker that he had at King of the Ring 1998 which truly made him famous as Mankind.
 Due to the concussion he sustained during the match, he had to watch video clips of it to recall the details and write about it.

-Finally, from there, it tells the story of the introduction of his sock puppet, "Mr. Socko", and ends with his eventual WWF Championship win over The Rock.
+Finally, from there, it tells the story of the introduction of his stinky sock puppet, "Mr. Socko", and ends with his eventual WWF Championship win over The Rock.

 Foley also breaks chronological history at a point during the book, writing about Owen Hart's death on the night it happened, rather than editing the news into a later chapter to fit in with chronology.